 If the buyer agrees to hire the employees of the seller or to provide certain compensation and benefits to such employees, the seller may want such promises to be enforceable by the employees.
 The buyer is likely to resist making the employees third-party beneficiaries so as not to subject itself to potential claims by numerous employees.
-See

-Comrie v.
+See Comrie v.
 Enterasys Networks, Inc., 2004 WL 293337 (Del.
 Ch.
 February 17, 2004) (acquiror promised in a stock purchase agreement to issue to the employees of the target options to buy stock in the acquiror, and further promised that, if the acquiror did not proceed with an anticipated public offering, it would issue replacement options or a cash substitute to the employees to adjust for the loss of expected value attributable to the failure to proceed with the IPO; the court held that some of the employees, as donee third party beneficiaries, had standing to bring an action based on a violation of the agreement (but that other employees were barred from bringing suit because of releases that they had signed as part of a severance package); the stock purchase agreement at issue in Comrie did not contain a provision designed to negate third party beneficiary claims) and Halliburton Company Benefits Committee v.
-Graves, 2004 WL 2938645 (S.D.
-Tex., December 20, 2004) (merger agreement provision that obliged the buyer to continue the acquired company's benefit programs for its employees and retirees enforced against buyer in suit by retirees on three grounds: (i) the merger agreement provision could be viewed as an amendment of the target's retirement plan, and ERISA allows retirees to enforce or clarify their rights under a plan and requires that any waivers must be explicit, voluntary and individual; (ii) viewing the merger agreement as an extra-plan contract, the retirees were "genuine, express beneficiaries of the merger agreement" (the merger agreement did not have a no third party beneficiaries clause, but did have a provision for enforcement of retiree benefit provisions by members of the buyer's board designated by the acquired company that the court concluded did not bar third party enforcement); and (iii) in any event, the acquiring company brought the suit and had standing to seek a declaration of its obligations, and the retirees had "standing" to be defendants.
+Graves, 2006 WL 2499142 (5th Cir.
+2006) (where the merger agreement provided that the acquiror would maintain the target's retiree benefit program except to the extent that acquiror made comparable changes in the benefit plans for its active employees, the no-third-party-beneficiary clause in the merger agreement was held not to bar the retirees from enforcing the terms of the merger agreement because the merger agreement was deemed to have amended the benefit plans to include the benefit maintenance provisions and the no-third-party-beneficiary clause cannot trump rights prescribed by ERISA.
+See Subcommittee on Recent Judicial Developments, ABA Negotiated Acquisitions Committee, Annual Survey of Judicial Developments Pertaining to Mergers and Acquisitions, 60 Bus.
+Law.
+843, 847-49 (2005), and Subcommittee on Recent Judicial Developments, ABA Negotiated Acquisitions Committee, Annual Survey of Judicial Developments Pertaining to Mergers and Acquisitions, 61 Bus.
+Law.
+987, 988-89 (2006).
 If an acquisition agreement provides for the continued employment or compensation of employees but also contains a no third party beneficiaries clause, the court may ignore the no third party beneficiaries clause.
 See Prouty v.
 Gores Technology Group, 18 Cal.
 Rptr.
 3d 178 (Cal.
 App.
 2004) (California appellate court granted employees of the target company the right to enforce against the acquiror provisions of an acquisition agreement to the effect that they would not be terminated for a specified period post-closing (when in fact the acquirer promptly terminated them after closing), despite the fact that they were not parties to the agreement, and despite the presence of a no-third party beneficiaries provision in the agreement).